-Yes, for most of us, acting kindly (and being appreciated for it) is a good way to satisfy those three innate needs, but some people gain little or no benefit from being kind (which explains why some people aren’t kind), so telling them to perform acts of kindness is futile.
-If those people can find other ways to satisfy those innate needs they can still find core happiness.
+Some people gain little or no benefit from being kind (which explains why some people aren’t kind!), so telling them to perform acts of kindness is pointless.
+However, they can feel valued in other ways, and maintain their core happiness.

 ‘. . . your neighbour is unwell and you take their dog for a walk; you might do so because you genuinely want to help them at this difficult time, or you might do it resentfully.
 The first will make you feel good, the second won’t.’

-Q. ‘Studies prove that there is a link between happiness and being kind.’
+Q. ‘Studies prove there is a link between happiness and being kind.’

-Studies should look at the relationship between happiness and how much a person feels appreciated.
-That would be more accurate, and more revealing.
+I’m not surprised.
+Being kind is a common and effective way to satisfy our need to feel appreciated.
+Studies should look at the relationship between happiness and how much a person feels valued in day-to-day life.
+That would be more revealing.

-Q. ‘But we still get pleasure from being kind even when we don’t experience the recipient’s gratitude.
+Q. ‘We still get pleasure from being kind when we don’t experience the recipient’s gratitude.
 Putting a coin in an expired parking meter . . .’